Planning to visit Ireland?

 38. Climb the Torr Head – Co.
 Antrim

-Located in Northern Ireland is less popular within tourists and few people drive the road leading to spectacular views over to the Mull of Kintyre.
+Located in Northern Ireland is less popular among tourists and few people drive the road leading to spectacular views over to the Mull of Kintyre.

 The small streets around Torr and along the Scenic Road covered in places with Flowering Currant, a native North American plant that gives a beautiful display of colour during the summer.